CianDoyleTUD/GE1-Assignment/README.md

 # Instructions for use:

 To try the project out for yourself, simply clone this repository and open the project in unity.
+Fly up with space and down with shift, wasd to move around.

 # Youtube demo
 https://youtu.be/tfEICLsrw2U